terricain/sanic-openid-provider/examples/azure_openid/README.md

 Then goto http://localhost:8006, there will be a link to a protected page, when clicked you'll be send to okta for authentication (seamless if your already logged in) and then redirected back to a callback page which deals with the Okta response.
-The page will then load and you'll see a json representation of the entire session, the part your interested in is `request.ctx['session']['user']`
+The page will then load and you'll see a json representation of the entire session, the part your interested in is `request.ctx.session['user']`

 Should see logging similar to this:
 ```